 Vintage Stores

-Most vintage furniture stores tend to source their inventory from estate sales, garage sales and donations, but some will accept direct sales.
+Most vintage furniture stores tend to source their inventory from estate sales, garage sales, and through donations, but some will accept direct sales.
 The best way to find out is to ask your local store directly.

 Good for